Shubham2376G/DR_Artifacts/README.md

 > Paper citation: Li et al., *Information Sciences*, 2019.

 After downloading DDR, you can use our augmentation scripts to generate artifact-overlaid images or use the sample augmented images provided.
+The sample augmented images (1,000) are available at augmentations/output.

 ---